 |Required Education||Master's degree in counseling, marriage and family therapy, social work or another related field; bachelor's degree is usually needed to enter a graduate degree program|

 |Licensing||Required in most states; completion of a graduate program, supervised clinical hours, passing a state-recognized exam|

 |Projected Job Growth (2018-2028)||22% for all mental health counselors*|

 |Median Salary (2018)||$44,630 for all mental health counselors*|

 Source: *U.S. Bureau of Labor Statistics

 There are many mental and emotional issues that licensed mental health counselors address as they counsel individuals, groups and families.
 These issues include addictions, anxiety, depression, grief, stress, substance abuse, suicidal tendencies and trauma.
 Counselors also aid with family and relationship situations as well as career and educational issues.
 Some specialize in working with specific populations or issues, such as children, the elderly or addictions.

 Job Description and Duties

 Counseling and therapy are only some of the duties and responsibilities of licensed mental health counselors.
-They must assess problems, determine what kind of treatment to offer and make treatment plans with measureable objectives.
+They must assess problems, determine what kind of treatment to offer and make treatment plans with measurable objectives.
 They must also plan individual, family or group counseling sessions.